Global Infrastructure Quiz

 Incorrect

 From the ARN, you can determine: it’s a Lambda function (service: lambda), located in eu-west-1 region, owned by account 123456789012, and named ‘my-function’.
-The runtime language is not part of the ARN—that’s a separate configuration attribute.
+The runtime language and execution role are not part of the ARN — they are separate configuration attributes stored in the function’s settings, not encoded in its identifier.

-ARNs contain structural information but not runtime configuration details.
+ARNs contain structural information (where, what, whose) but not runtime configuration details.

 Question 19